Thomas Strakosha: International career

-In the UEFA Euro 2024 qualifying Group E, Strakosha played in three of Albania's eight matches under new coach Sylvinho, managing two clean sheets, most notably in the 2–0 victory over Poland on 10 September 2023.
-On 17 October 2023 he was named captain for the first time in the friendly against Bulgaria, leading the team to a 2–0 win.
-Albania finished top of the group for the first time in its history, collecting 15 points—equal to the Czech Republic but ahead on head-to-head record—and qualified for the final tournament of a European Championship for the second time in history.
-He was included in Albania’s 26-man squad for the final tournament in Germany.
+In the UEFA Euro 2024 qualifying Group E under coach Sylvinho, Strakosha played in three of Albania's eight matches, keeping two clean sheets, including a 2–0 win over Poland on 10 September 2023, while conceding only once against the same opponent in the opening 1–0 defeat.
+On 17 October 2023, he captained Albania for the first time in a friendly against Bulgaria, leading the team to a 2–0 win.
+Albania finished top of the group for the first time in its history with 15 points, level with the Czech Republic but ahead on head-to-head record, qualifying for the European Championship finals for the second time.
+He was included in Albania's 26-man squad for the final tournament in Germany.
+At Euro 2024, Strakosha was selected as a starter ahead Etrit Berisha played all three group-stage matches, conceding five goals against Italy, Croatia and Spain as Albania finished bottom of the group with one point and were eliminated.
+Following the exclusion of Etrit Berisha, Strakosha became Albania's first-choice goalkeeper and played every minute of the 2024–25 UEFA Nations League B, keeping two clean sheets and conceding six goals across six matches, with Albania finishing bottom of the group and being relegated after a tightly contested campaign.

+During the 2026 FIFA World Cup qualification (UEFA) campaign, Strakosha was almost ever-present for Albania in Group K, missing only the final minutes of one match due to a minor injury; he kept five clean sheets, conceded five goals, and helped Albania record four wins and two draws, securing a play-off spot for the first time in their history one match before the end of the group; Albania ultimately finished second with 14 points, one ahead of third-placed Serbia.
+In the play-off round, Strakosha played the full match as Albania initially took the lead, but Poland came back to win 2–1, eliminating Albania from qualification.

-Personal life and influences
+Personal life

-Strakosha was born in Athens, Greece, to Albanian parents and holds dual citizenship for Greece and Albania.
-His father, Foto Strakosha, was also a goalkeeper who played for clubs in Albania and Greece and represented the Albania national team between 1990 and 2005.
+Strakosha was born in Athens, Greece, to Albanian parents from Memaliaj and holds dual citizenship for Greece and Albania.
+His father, Foto Strakosha, was also a goalkeeper who played for clubs in Albania and Greece and represented the Albania national team between 1990 and 2005, while his mother, Adelina, is his long-time spouse.
+He also has an older brother Dhimitri who played football at an amateur level but did not pursue a professional career.

 In a 2017 interview, Thomas stated that his main influence and idol as a goalkeeper was his father, whom he has tried to emulate.